aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/editing-a-document/_index.md

 {{< /highlight >}}

 ## **Edit CSS**
-[Cascading Style Sheets (CSS)](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) is a style sheet language used for describing how web pages look in the browser.
+Cascading Style Sheets ({{%CSS%}}) is a style sheet language used for describing how web pages look in the browser.
 CSS can be added to HTML documents as an inline, internal, and external way.
 Thus you can set the unique style to a single HTML element using inline CSS,  or for multiple web pages to share formatting by specifying the relevant CSS in a separate .css file.

  Aspose.HTML not only support CSS out-of-the-box but also gives you instruments to manipulate with document styles just on the fly before converting the HTML document to the other formats, as it follows: